 Before the modern landfill liner system, the soil surrounding dumps was often contaminated with toxins and hazardous liquids.
 This caused issues with the surrounding water supplies and caused harm to the health of nearby communities.

-The History of Landfill Regulations
+History of Landfill Regulations

 How Modern Landfills Are Made

-1. A bottom liner to protect surrounding soil and groundwater from leachate leaks located at the bottom of the landfill.
+A bottom liner to protect surrounding soil and groundwater from leachate leaks located at the bottom of the landfill.

-4. A landfill gas collection system to collect gas generated from the decomposition of waste.
+A gas collection system to collect gas generated from the decomposition of waste.
 Since landfill gases contribute about 14% of the total global methane emissions, the gas collection system plays a critical role in protecting the environment.

 Layer 1: Protective Liners